tessam30/NigerGeospatialAnalysis/Graphics/AnalysisResults.md

 Results from the spatial filter model estimed in R using `RColorBrewer, spdep, classInt, MASS, maptools` libraries.
 <p><img src="https://cloud.githubusercontent.com/assets/5873344/4594082/6eba67d4-508c-11e4-9823-106be59f8982.png" alt="Logistic Estimates from Spatial Filter Model.
 Source: GeoCenter" align="middle"></p>

 Finally, results from logistic regression on a composite shock variable using geographic fixed-effects and other control variables.
+Because the data from the LSMS may not necessarily be represantative at the sub-national level (2nd Administrative Unit) the results should be interpreted as being suggestive rather than definitive.
 <p><img src="https://cloud.githubusercontent.com/assets/5873344/4594303/4e024c1c-508e-11e4-97db-f69fcf238c4d.jpg" alt="Logistic Estimates from Spatial Filter Model.
 Source: GeoCenter" align="middle"></p>